roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.19](/assets/family-overview-19.png)

 Pachycephalosaurs (meaning “thick head lizard,” pronounced “PAK-ee-SEF-a-lo-SOR-us”) were the famous dome-headed group of smallish bipedal herbivores from the Late Cretaceous.
 Famous members include Pachycephalosaurus and Stegoceras (Stygimoloch and Dracorex are also often cited as their own groups, but recently they were found to be juvenile forms of Pachycephalosaurus).
 Pachycephalosaurus itself lived in Latest Cretaceous Hell Creek alongside Tyrannosaurus and Triceratops.
-There’s evidence of wounds in many Pachycephalosaurid domes that indicate they did indeed head-butt each other.
+There’s evidence of wounds in many pachycephalosaurid domes that indicate they did indeed head-butt each other.

 ![fig-2.14](/assets/family-overview-2.14.jpg)